napari/docs/docs/developers/contributing/typing.md

 tox -e pyrefly -- suppress --remove-unused=all
 ```

-Don't run pyrefly from your development environment: it resolves the packages you
+Don't run pyrefly from your development environment (e.g. `uv run pyrefly check`):
-happen to have installed rather than the pinned ones, and reports a different set of
+it resolves the packages you happen to have installed rather than the pinned ones,
+and reports a different set of errors.
+In addition,
-errors.
-The [editor integration](https://pyrefly.org/en/docs/IDE/) reads the same
+the [code editor integration](https://pyrefly.org/en/docs/IDE/) reads the same
 `[tool.pyrefly]` configuration, but it sees your environment too — so treat editor
-suggestions as a hint and `tox -e pyrefly` as the answer.
+suggestions as a hint and `tox -e pyrefly` as the standard.

-## If you're writing typed code

-Annotate code that you add or modify, and only alter types of previous code if
-it is relevant to the overall contribution.
-Ideally, all code can be properly typed,
-so suppressing (`# pyrefly: ignore [<error_kind>]`) should try to be avoided.
 Sometimes, a type will genuinely not properly solve because of
 a third-party stub, a gap in the typing specification, or dynamic behaviour.
 If you do suppress, the most important thing is to **name the error kind**,